If you want to make it in girls softball in Brooklyn, you better know how to chant

 What's the reason for the chants?

-EMILY LEVIN: 'Cause it just motivate and give them confidence in themselves.
+EMILY LEVIN: 'Cause it just motivates the players and give them confidence in themselves.

 LOLA PALAZZOLO: And it's just, like, so that you - they can, like, feel better in the field and, like, when they're batting.
 So they have more confidence.